AdobeDocs/audience-manager.de-DE/help/using/features/audience-marketplace/marketplace-data-providers/marketplace-create-manage-feeds.md

 ![](assets/plan_types.png)

-## Plantypen und Verwendungsfalloptionen {#plan-types-use-cases}
+## Plan Types and Use Case Options {#plan-types-use-cases}

 <!-- c_feed_options.xml -->

-Mit den [!UICONTROL Use Case] Einstellungen können Einzelhändler steuern, wie Käufer Ihre Daten nutzen können.
+The [!UICONTROL Use Case] settings let sellers control how buyers can use your data.

 ### Segmente und Überlappung

-Ein **[!UICONTROL Segments and Overlap]** Anwendungsfall erstellt einen Plan, mit dem Käufer Eigenschaftsdaten in einem Überlappungsbericht [zu Trait-to-Trait vergleichen können](../../../reporting/dynamic-reports/trait-trait-overlap-report.md#trait-to-trait-overlap-report).
-Darüber hinaus können Käufer Ihre Daten zu Segmenten hinzufügen und Vergleiche mit den Berichten [Segment zu Merkmal](../../../reporting/dynamic-reports/segment-trait-overlap-report.md) und [Segment zu Segmenten](../../../reporting/dynamic-reports/segment-segment-overlap-report.md) vornehmen.
+A **[!UICONTROL Segments and Overlap]** use case creates a plan that lets buyers compare trait data in a [trait-to-trait overlap report](../../../reporting/dynamic-reports/trait-trait-overlap-report.md#trait-to-trait-overlap-report).
+Furthermore, buyers can add your data to segments and make comparisons with the [segment-to-trait](../../../reporting/dynamic-reports/segment-trait-overlap-report.md) and [segment-to-segment](../../../reporting/dynamic-reports/segment-segment-overlap-report.md) reports.

-Jeder Datenfeed muss mindestens einen [!UICONTROL Segments and Overlap] Verwendungsfall enthalten.
-Käufer können andere Pläne in einem Datenfeed nicht abonnieren, wenn der Feed keinen [!UICONTROL Segments and Overlap] Anwendungsfall enthält, entweder alleine oder in Kombination mit einem anderen Verwendungsfall.
+Each data feed must include at least one [!UICONTROL Segments and Overlap] use case.
+Buyers cannot subscribe to other plans in a data feed if the feed does not contain a [!UICONTROL Segments and Overlap] use case, either by itself or in combination with another use case.

 Überlappungsvergleiche können Käufer unterstützen: